saurabh0719/elara/README.rst

    or automatically commit every change into the storage.
 -  Includes methods to export certain keys from the database or the entire storage.
--  Based on python's in-built json module for for data serialization and storage.
+-  Based on python's in-built json module for data serialization.

 Installation